Marion County Public Schools Professional Development Certification Program (PDCP)

 Marion County Public Schools

-- $1,540 Program Tuition
+- $1,450 Program Tuition (Payroll Deduction Available)

-- 18 – 24 Month Duration
+- 24 Month Duration

-- Mentor Support (Instructional Talent Developer—ITD)
+- One-to-One Mentor Support

 - Demonstration of Florida Educator Accomplished Practices (FEAPs) Through 20 Job-Embedded Tasks

-- Certification Exam Preparation
+- Florida Teacher Certification Examination (FTCE) Preparation

-The total cost of PDCP is $1,540, which includes the cost of courses and supplemental materials.
-Payment in-full is accepted through money order, cashier’s check, or credit card payment.
-Payroll deduction is also available through deduction amounts of $70 over the course of 22 paychecks.
+The program tuition for PDCP is $1,450.
+Payment in full is accepted through money order, cashier’s check, or credit card payment.
+Payroll deduction is also available through deduction amounts of $72.50 over the course of 20 paychecks.
 Please note: All payments made to the Marion County Public Schools Professional Development Certification Program are non-refundable in the event of failure to complete PDCP due to termination, non-reappointment, deficiencies resulting in unsuccessful completion, or voluntary withdrawal.

 - Hold a temporary teaching certificate with an expiration date of June 30, 2023, or June 30, 2024.

 - Have an Official Statement of Status of Eligibility or be awaiting issuance from the Florida Department of Education.

 PDCP Application Process

-Marion County Publics Schools is committed to supporting the PDCP participant in completion of the necessary certification steps required to apply for a Florida Department of Education Professional Teaching Certificate.
-A timeline of tasks will provide a pathway to success identifying key points for taking and passing the certification exam within the temporary certificate validity period.
-PDCP participants are required to attend test preparation sessions offered through MCPS free of charge.
-The PDCP program cost does not include the cost of the Florida Teacher Certification Exam.
-For more information, visit the FTCE website and the FTCE Certification Test Preparation information on the Marion County Public Schools website.
+The PDCP Timeline provides pacing for taking and passing the Florida Teacher Certification Examinations within the temporary certificate validity period.
+PDCP participants are expected to attend test preparation sessions offered through MCPS free of charge.
+The PDCP program cost does not include the cost of the Florida Teacher Certification Examinations.
+For more information about these certification examinations, visit the FTCE website and the FTCE Certification Test Preparation information on the Marion County Public Schools website.